elyra-ai/examples/pipelines/hello_world_apache_airflow/README.md

     > It is considered good pratice to specify paths that are relative to the notebook or script location.

-1. Save the node configuration.
+1. Close the node configuration.

+   > Changes you make to the node configuration are saved only when the pipeline is saved.
+The Pipeline Editor does not auto-save work in progress.

 1. Select the `load_data` node and attach a comment to it.